dialog-semiconductor/py_ble_manager/examples/central/2_central_cli/README.md

 ![autocomplete](assets/autocomplete.png)

-For example, to scan for peripheral devices the `GAPSCAN` command can be used.
+For example, to scan for peripheral devices the `SCAN` command can be used.
 When a command is entered, a response will be immediately returned indicating if the command was processed correctly:

 ![command_response](assets/command_response.png)

 Once the command is processed, data from the BLE interaction will be returned.
-In the case of the `GAPSCAN` command, advertising packets recevied from any peripheral devices are printed to the terminal:
+In the case of the `SCAN` command, advertising packets recevied from any peripheral devices are printed to the terminal:

 ![scan](assets/scan.png)